SKU: 14327

 How long does a bottle of Brut sparkling wine keep?

-Most Brut sparkling wines are best kept for about 2-3 years from the date of production.
-However, some of them can age even better.
+Most Brut sparkling wines keep best for about 2-3 years from the production date.
+However, some can age even better.

 What are the main grape varieties used to produce Italian Brut sparkling wines?

-Among the most used grape varieties are Chardonnay, Pinot Noir and Pinot Blanc, but there are many other regional varieties that are used.
+Among the most commonly used grape varieties are Chardonnay, Pinot Noir and Pinot Blanc, but there are many other regional varieties that are also used.

-Can I combine a Brut sparkling wine with a plate of red meat?
+Can I pair a Brut sparkling wine with a red meat dish?

 Yes, but it's better to opt for a more structured and complex Brut, like a Franciacorta or a Trentodoc.

-What makes Italy such a renowned region for the production of sparkling wines?
+What makes Italy such a renowned region for producing sparkling wines?

-Italy has a variety of terroirs and microclimates which allow for the cultivation of different grapes suitable for the production of high quality sparkling wines.
+Italy boasts a variety of terroirs and microclimates that allow for the cultivation of diverse grape varieties suitable for producing high-quality sparkling wines.
 The country's long winemaking tradition has also contributed to the development of refined production techniques.

 Megamenu